How to identify a single phase or 3-phase power supply

 4: Service Fuse Identification

-Service fuse identification is potentially the most straightforward visual assessment, if available.
+Service fuse identification is the most straightforward visual assessment, if available.
 The fact is that many service fuses are not always conveniently located below the electricity meter.
 Therefore, this method may not be ideal.
-Below are some examples of a single phase or 3-phase service fuse identification.
+Below are examples of single-phase or 3-phase service fuse identification in Western Australia.

 Image: Single-Phase supply fuse.